learnk8s/learnk8s.io/src/terraformAks/content.md

 While technically promising, it's also a new technology.

 Pulumi was released at the beginning of 2018, and some of the features are not as polished as in Terraform or Azure Resource Manager templates.

-> As an example, you are forced to connect to the Pulumi servers to store the state of your infrastructure.
-But there're efforts to [make it work with Azure blob storage and Amazon S3](https://github.com/pulumi/pulumi/pull/2455).

 Creating an Azure load balancer in Pulumi using Typescript looks like this: